NomadXD/envoy-authorization-cache-filter/README.md

 1. Go to the respective directory (singleton-service or cache-filter)

-2. Execute `make build from the root of that directory`.
+2. Execute `make build` from the root of that directory.
 See build prerequisites above to see whether everything is installed.

 3. The WASM modules will be there in the envoy folder after build process is successfully completed.